The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The Stratosphere

-The stratosphere is situated just above the troposphere, only separated from it by a thin transitional layer called the tropopause, which contains a a mixture of both layers.
+The stratosphere is situated just above the troposphere, only separated from it by a thin transitional layer called the tropopause, which contains a mixture of both layers.

 Composition Of The Stratosphere